Ray McAnally: Background

 Ray McAnally was born in Buncrana, a seaside town located on the Inishowen peninsula of County Donegal, Ireland and brought up in the nearby town of Moville from the age of three.
 The son of a bank manager, he was educated at St Eunan's College in Letterkenny where he wrote, produced and staged a musical called Madame Screwball at the age of 16.
-He entered Maynooth Seminary at the age of 18 but left after a short time having decided that the priesthood was not his vocation.
+He entered Maynooth College at the age of 18 but left after a short time having decided that the priesthood was not his vocation.
 He joined the Abbey Theatre in 1947 where he met and married actress Ronnie Masterson.

 Acting career

 McAnally and Masterson later formed Old Quay Productions and presented an assortment of classic plays in the 1960s and 1970s.
 He made his West End theatre debut in 1962 with A Nice Bunch of Cheap Flowers and gave a well-received performance as George in Who's Afraid of Virginia Woolf?, opposite Constance Cummings, at the Piccadilly Theatre.

 On television he was a familiar face, often in glossy thriller series like The Avengers, Man in a Suitcase and Strange Report.
 In 1968 he took the title role in Spindoe, a series charting the return to power of an English gangster, Alec Spindoe, after a five-year prison term.
-This was a spin-off from another series, The Fellows (1967) in which several episodes McAnally had appeared as the Spindoe character.
+This was a spin-off from another series, The Fellows (1967) in which McAnally appeared as the Spindoe character in several episodes.
 He could render English accents very convincingly.

+In 1976 McAnally appeared in the Granada Television daytime series Crown Court.
+He played the character of Robert Scard, a confidence trickster found guilty of fraud.

+In 1988, a century after the Whitechapel Murders, he appeared in the television mini-series Jack the Ripper.
+McAnally played William Gull, a Physician-in-Ordinary to Queen Victoria, who the program claimed was the killer.

 McAnally regularly acted in the Abbey Theatre and at Irish festivals, but in the last decade of life he achieved award-winning notice on TV and films.
 His performance as Cardinal Altamirano in the film The Mission (1986) earned him Evening Standard and BAFTA awards.
-He earned a BAFTA award nomination for his role in the BBC's A Perfect Spy and the ScreenPlay drama Scout in 1988 for the 1987 BAFTA Awards.
+He earned a BAFTA Award nomination for his role in the BBC's A Perfect Spy and the ScreenPlay drama Scout in 1988 for the 1987 BAFTA Awards.
 Then in 1989 he won the 1988 BAFTA for Best Actor for his performance in A Very British Coup, a role that also brought him a Jacob's Award, and just three months before his sudden death.
-In the last year of his life he portrayed the father of Christy Brown (played by Daniel Day-Lewis) in the Academy Award-winning film, My Left Foot (1989).
+In the last year of his life, he portrayed the father of Christy Brown in the award-winning film My Left Foot.